oroinc/documentation/crm/user_guide/my_oro/my_user_page.rst

   :guilabel:`Assign Event`—Click this action button to assign an event.
 See the :ref:`Assign an Event <doc-my-user-actions-event>` action description.

   :guilabel:`Edit Menus`—Click this action button to configure the main menu.
-See the :ref:`Assign an Event <doc-my-user-actions-configure-menus>` action description.
+See the :ref:`My Menus Configuration <doc-my-user-actions-configure-menus>` action description.

   :guilabel:`Assign Task`—Click this action button to assign a task.
 See the :ref:`Assign a Task <doc-my-user-actions-task>` action description.